Ehasaniceiu04/AutofacCoreAngular2/README.md

 ##Repository Pattern

-As Patterns of Enterprise Application Architecture by Martin Flower
+Martin Flower states in his book "Patterns of Enterprise Application Architecture"

 A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.
 Client objects construct query specifications declaratively and submit them to Repository for